ABOUT THIS EVENT

 Join a day of collaboration on cyber safety standards for the engineering, construction and facility management professionals.

-Welcome by National Academy of Engineering –Recognition of Sponsors
+Welcome by the National Academy of Construction, United Engineering Foundation, National Academy of Engineering – Recognition of Sponsors

 Networking Break